mozsearch/mozsearch/docs/newrepo.md

 This is as simple as running `git clone` to clone the repo locally, and then running `tar` to make a tarball.
-Note that it's best to do this inside your mozsearch folder so that it's automatically mirrored inside the vagrant VM instance for step 2 below.
+Note that it's best to do this inside your mozsearch folder so that it's automatically mirrored inside the vagrant VM instance for other steps below.
 For example:

 ```
 cd $MOZSEARCH